zaidalqadiri/InformoAI/README.md

 streamlit run app.py
 ```
 This will launch a local web server, and you can view the app in your browser at http://localhost:8501.

+## Notes:
+Make sure you have a functional internet connection for both the document upload process and for querying OpenAI’s API.
+The .env file should be correctly set up with your API key for smooth functioning.